 - Add a blank line to the program by placing the cursor at the end of the Send statement and pressing enter.

-- You’ll find Wait on the Hub menu.
+- Wait is located in the Hub submenu.

-If the program was the last item on the Calculator app, simply press [ENTER] to rerun it.
+The Calculator app on the next page reappears, and the program name is pasted again.
+Press enter.
 The program will end at roughly the same time the red light goes off.

-We can remove the TIME element of the Send instruction and control timing using the Wait command in the handheld.
+We can remove the TIME element of the Send instruction and control the timing using the Wait command in the handheld.
 Since the LED will stay on once it is turned on, you will also have to turn the light OFF in your program.

 In this second lesson for Unit 1, you will learn about input to a program and controlling the COLOR LED on the TI-Innovator™ Hub.